What are the Feed-in Tariffs (FiTs)?

 Firstly, to be eligible for the feed-in tariff, your solar array must have been installed by an MCS-registered installer.
-Secondly, Feed-in Tariffs are based on electrical renewable installations, so solar thermal panels aren’t eligible (solar thermal panels are eligible for government funding through the Renewable Heat Incentive however – click here for more info (Link to FI1)).
+Secondly, Feed-in Tariffs are based on electrical renewable installations, so solar thermal panels aren’t eligible (solar thermal panels are eligible for government funding through the Renewable Heat Incentive however – click here for more info on the Renewable Heat Incentive).

 The tariffs have decreased in value over time and are frequently changed, usually about once or twice per year.
 This is known as ‘tariff degression’, and it occurs across all financial incentives for renewables in order to balance the budget as the number of people receiving quarterly payments increases.

 Feed-in Tariff rates

 The current rates are as follows: